 Even if it is not dry and tough, sometimes, if the meat is cooked too quickly at the wrong heat, it won't fall apart because the connective tissue has not had time to dissolve.

-If you cooked the pork too quickly, try to save it by finishing it in a crockpot or the oven with a small amount of cooking liquid or chicken stock added to the pot.
+If you cook the pork too quickly, try to save it by finishing it in a crockpot or the oven with a small amount of cooking liquid or chicken stock added to the pot.

 Related Articles: